MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define INVERT_E2_DIR false
 #define INVERT_E3_DIR false
 {% endhighlight %}

 This value inverts the motor movement for each axis.
-Reversing the wiring of your stepper motor is probably the proper way to do this, but if you don't want to fiddle with the wiring this will also work.

-{% alert danger %}
-If you're not careful on this, your axis will crash to the wrong direction.
-Either change the wiring or invert the value above.
-Make sure when you try to move an axis manually via pronterface/repetier-host or lcd menu, that you start with the axis in the middle of its travel so you know if it is reacting as expected.
+If you're not careful when setting this, your axis WILL crash to the wrong direction when you attempt to home.
+Make sure when you try to move an axis that you do it manually via pronterface/repetier-host or lcd menu, and that you start with the axis in the middle of its travel so you know if it is reacting as expected.
+If you discover that it is backward you should either change the wiring or invert the value above, not both.
-{% endalert %}

 ***

 ### Axis Homing

-{% highlight cpp %}
+{% highlight z_height_homing %}
 //#define MIN_Z_HEIGHT_FOR_HOMING 4
 {% endhighlight %}

-This works like how a probe based 3d printer works when homing.
-This raises z a minimum height above the bed before homing in x or y.
-This can be used to prevent the head crashing into bed mountings such as screws, bulldog clips and the like that project above the printing bed surface.
+This value raises z to the specified height above the bed before homing in x or y.
+This is useful to prevent the head crashing into bed mountings such as screws, bulldog clips and the like that project above the printing bed surface.
 This also works with auto bed leveling enabled and will be triggered only when the z axis height is less than the defined value, otherwise the z axis will not move.

-{% highlight cpp %}
+{% highlight home_dir %}
 #define X_HOME_DIR -1
 #define Y_HOME_DIR -1
 #define Z_HOME_DIR -1
 {% endhighlight %}

-This tells Marlin where the head is located when all the endstop have been triggered.
-In a typical setup are all at min position; bottom front left side of the bed.
-In some cases, owners put the home endstops at the max position, in which case these need to be changed.
+This tells Marlin where the head is located when all the endstop have been triggered. -1 indicates min and 1 indicates max.
+The typical configuration for cartesian and core xy is to put the endstops at the min and for deltas to put the endstops at the max.
+If your machine is custom it's up to you to set these values correctly.
+Setting the `home_dir` incorrectly will lead to a mirrored print.

-{% alert danger %}
-Setting the `home_dir` would lead to a mirrored print after it has finished.
-{% endalert %}

-{% highlight cpp %}
+{% highlight software_endstops %}
 #define min_software_endstops true
 #define max_software_endstops true
 {% endhighlight %}

-These enable the safety feature that prevent manual movement outside range specified below.
+These values when enabled (default) allow you to set software limits on how far these axis can travel via manual control.

-{% highlight cpp %}
+{% highlight min_max_pos %}
 #define X_MIN_POS 0
 #define Y_MIN_POS 0
 #define Z_MIN_POS 0